Routing

 # Implied operationId: api.FooView.delete

-The structure expects a Class to exists inside the directory api that conforms to the naming <<Classname with Capitalised name>>View.
-In the above yaml the necessary MethodView implementation is as follows:
+The structure expects a Class to exists inside the api module with the name <<CapitalisedPath>>View.

 def post(self, body: dict):